raghav0477/Sample_Website/README.md

-# this is the solution code for an internshipassignment
+# This is the solution code for an internship assignment
 ## Solution2